||April 2 23:59|

 writeup.
 The code and writeups will be posted online after the end of the

-Prepare a short in-class presentation about the work that you have
+Prepare a short presentation about the work that you have done for

 Half-baked project ideas